Guides

 )

-Once you've defined custom levels as above, you can use them as follows:
+Once you've defined custom levels as above, you can only use them through the Log() or LogAttrs() method:

 opts := &slog.HandlerOptions{